openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 During Client Registration (see [@!OpenID-Registration]) as well as during Client Management [@RFC7592] the following additional properties are available:

 `digest_algorithm`: String value representing the chosen digest algorithm (for external attachments).
 The value MUST be one of the digest algorithms supported by the OP as advertised in the [OP metadata](#opmetadata).
 If this property is not set, `sha-256` will be used by default.

-# Transaction-specific Purpose {#purpose}

-This specification introduces the request parameter `purpose` to allow an RP to state the purpose for the transfer of End-User data it is asking for.

-`purpose`: OPTIONAL.
-String describing the purpose for obtaining certain End-User data from the OP.
-The purpose MUST NOT be shorter than 3 characters and MUST NOT be longer than 300 characters.
-If these rules are violated, the authentication request MUST fail and the OP returns an error `invalid_request` to the RP.

-The OP SHOULD use the purpose provided by the RP to inform the respective End-User about the designated use of the data to be transferred or the authorization to be approved.

-In order to ensure a consistent UX, the RP MAY send the `purpose` in a certain language and request the OP to use the same language using the `ui_locales` parameter.

-If the parameter `purpose` is not present in the request, the OP MAY utilize a description that was pre-configured for the respective RP.

-Note: In order to prevent injection attacks, the OP MUST escape the text appropriately before it will be shown in a user interface.
-The OP MUST expect special characters in the URL decoded purpose text provided by the RP.
-The OP MUST ensure that any special characters in the purpose text cannot be used to inject code into the web interface of the OP (e.g., cross-site scripting, defacing).
-Proper escaping MUST be applied by the OP.
-The OP SHALL NOT remove characters from the purpose text to this end.

 # Privacy Consideration {#Privacy}